clemenbor/ispyb-door/README.md

-# ispyb-door
+# pydesydoor
-A python API to DOOR
+A python API to DESY DOOR user portal

 The project takes environment variables from a .env file.
 The variables are loaded into the scripts by using https://pypi.org/project/python-dotenv/